 Twice each year the WCA Board of Trustees and the Parent Association hold family meetings designed to keep the school family informed about the activities and operations of the Academy.
 Parents are strongly encouraged to attend these meetings to stay informed, give appropriate input, and show support for their children’s school.
 Meetings are usually held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.

-In addition to the above Board and Parent Association Family Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.
+In addition to the above Board and Parent Association Family Meetings, the school’s principal hosts a mid-winter Principal’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.

 The primary vehicle of electronic communication is the school’s web site.
-This web site contains basic information about the school as well as the Academy News, lunch menu, and e-mail addresses to send messages to the staff and administration.
+This web site contains basic information about the school as well as the e-mail addresses to send messages to the staff and administration.
 The most current edition of the school calendar (Google) is there as well as a pdf overview of the year.
-The website also contains links to HeadMaster Online, the sports calendar, and tuition payment services.
+The website also contains links to ParentsWeb, the sports calendar, and tuition payment services.

-Each week, Westlake Christian Academy publishes an all-school information memo for each school family.
-The Academy News contains important current information related to the school.
-In addition, the administrator sends out a regular update dealing with Academy news and plans.
+Westlake Christian Academy publishes a bi-weekly e-newsletter, called What’s UP @ Westlake.
+This newsletter contains important current information related to the school.
+In addition, the principal sends out a bi-weekly update dealing with Academy news and plans.

 Contacting a Child’s Teachers